 To be admitted to a postgraduate education you need to:

-- Fulfill the general entry requirements, i.e. a degree at advanced level (Master's level) or fulfill the requirements for courses comprising of at least 240 credits, of which at least 60 credits at Master's level, including an independent project of at least 15 credits, or the equivalent.
+- Fulfill the general entry requirements, i.e. a degree at advanced level (Master's level) or fulfill the requirements for courses comprising of at least 240 credits of which at least 60 credits at Master's level, including an independent project of at least 15 credits, or the equivalent.

-- Fulfill the prerequisite requirements for the subject in question.
+- Fulfill the entry requirements for the subject specialization in question.

-- Have the ability in general to cope with the program.
+- Have the ability needed to complete the postgraduate education.